Verdagraph/Drip/VerdanTech Drip - Irrigation Controller/docs/README.md

     - `3` Both

 - `USING_SOURCE_FLOW bool` If using a source, define the method of flow rate estimation.
     - `true` A flow sensor measures the flow rate.
-This is useful if the source has a variable flow, or if a tank and flow sensor is already being used.
+This is useful if the source has a variable flow, or if a tank (and thus flow sensor) is already being used.
-    - `false` A flow sensor is not
+    - `false` A flow sensor is not being used.
+A static flow rate for the source must be configured through `STATIC_FLOW_RATE_DEFAULT`.

 -  `USING_DRAIN_VALVE bool`
     - `true`